Jan Chats with

 Photo Credit: Eric Lee

 Jan: Where did you go to school?
+Val:

-Val: UCLA.
+UCLA.
+Jon:

-Jon: So we knew each other because were both involved in programming the arts at UCLA.
+So we knew each other because were both involved in programming the arts at UCLA.
 Val was on a funding board, and I was on a programming job booking talent.
 So I would go to her to get money for events, so we just knew each other.
+Val:

-Jon: Outside the café.
+Outside the café.
+Val:

-Val: We were standing outside this café, & I’m looking at him, & I have this premonition.
+We were standing outside this café, & I’m looking at him, & I have this premonition.
 It’s like a news report, like a ticker tape across the bottom of the screen saying: “I will probably marry this guy.”
+Jan:

-Jan: Not just "I like him," but I’ll probably…
+Not just "I like him," but I’ll probably… Val:

-Val: “I will probably marry this guy.”
+“I will probably marry this guy.”
 I remember thinking: “That’s funny.
 Why am I saying that?”
 Because it wasn’t like, "I'm in love with this guy."
 It was more just like seeing into the future.
+Jon:

-Jon: Exactly.
+Exactly.
+Val:

-Val: We looked at the script for so long & worked on it so much, & it never got tired for us.
+We looked at the script for so long & worked on it so much, & it never got tired for us.
 I think that’s why we knew it was made for us & why we had to make it.
 There are many different themes running throughout it, so they all were things that we felt very much connected to.
+Jan:

-Jan: Well, the married parents have a knockdown, drag-out, ugly fight that their poor son Dwayne is wishing he could flee from, so it clearly hasn’t been their first one, & yet they know…
+drag-out, ugly fight that their poor son Dwayne is wishing he could flee

 All for one & one for all!

-Val: That’s what’s great, actually, about a good marriage & family: they go through your worst times with you.
+That’s what’s great, actually, about a good marriage & family: they go through your worst times with you.
 It’s great to be happy with someone, but it’s actually so much more valuable to have somebody that you can go through those harder times with, & I think that’s what this movie demonstrates.
 Everybody gets their dreams completely shattered, & who’s there but their family to keep them alive?
+Jan:

-Jan: So is there any difference in the way you, Jon, look at all this a man, versus the way you, Val, look at it as a woman?
+So is there any difference in the way you, Jon, look at all this a man, versus the way you, Val, look at it as a woman?
 Do you see any difference between men and women filmmakers?

-Jon: Oh yeah.
+Oh yeah.
 Oh God.

-Jan: So tell me please, because I wrestle with this question every day myself as a film critic.
+So tell me please, because I wrestle with this question every day myself as a film critic.

-Val: It’s funny because I never really liked being called a “woman filmmaker.”
+It’s funny because I never really liked being called a “woman filmmaker.”
 I just like to be thought of as a filmmaker.
 And I think because we work so closely together, those things aren’t delineated.
 Jonathan’s an unusual man; we can talk about a lot of things that I would never have talked to my previous boyfriends about—and I’m probably not the most ultra feminine.
 I grew up with two brothers.
+Jon:

-Jon: But having said that -- even though we don’t wear our genders on our sleeves, you can’t deny that life experience as a man or a woman doesn’t inform the creative choices that you make.
+But having said that -- even though we don’t wear our genders on our sleeves, you can’t deny that life experience as a man or a woman doesn’t inform the creative choices that you make.

-Jan: And an example would be?
+And an example would be?

 Young Abigail Breslin